 Another motivating element is when my students, especially the younger ones, perform for an audience (usually in front of family members).
 I like to encourage this at almost every lesson if possible.
 In this manner, they can receive immediate recognition and feedback from others apart from myself, the teacher.

-Yes, I usually teach with a metronome.
+Yes, I typically teach with a metronome.
 The benefits are tremendous.
-Students can maintain a steady beat, understand time and rhythm, and moderate speed while playing.
+Using a metronome in lessons helps students maintain a steady beat, understand time and rhythm, and moderate speed while playing.
 The challenges only occur when a student is first learning how to use a metronome; this takes some practice and getting used to.

 “What I was hoping for is that the Pulse would make it easier for students to follow the beat.”